ehamiter/ipython-book/src/audience.md

 # Who this book is for

 This is not a "learn how to program" book, nor is it geared toward data visualization or high performance processing that many may use Jupyter for.
-The audience in question are Python web developers who are comfortable with [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) in a command line environment.
+The audience in question are Python software developers who are comfortable with [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) in a command line environment.

 If you're a Django or Flask developer that will run `python manage.py shell` or `flask shell` in order to examine objects and test out bits of code, you're in the right place.
 This should look familiar to you: